slightlytyler/nolan/readme.md

     @todo cache response in a transient
     @idea sub-templates for better responsive display?

-#### Department & Ministry
+#### Department

-Ministry is the same as Department, but with just Name, Title and Picture data.
-(Different ACF settings)

 Departments are linked to faculty.
 You can select Faculty from the department pages, or you can select a deparment for each faculty memeber.

     @idea Faculty Pages are a template away, if we can solve the data gathering issue.

+#### Ministry

+Ministry is the almost the same as Department, with different connection post type.

+#### Sport

+One team, many sports.
+A department page template that includes both Coaches and Players.

+    @todo athletics news category selector

 ## Plugins